 Feeding Growth: When To Bootstrap Versus When To Raise Capital

 When it comes to the decision to grow your business through investment funding, there’s a lot more that goes into it than the sound bites you see on Shark Tank.
 In fact, the decision of if and when to seek investors is as complex as it is important.
+Here’s what you should know when trying to raise capital.

 Experts agree there are pros and cons to both bootstrapping and private funding, and the timing of your decision to do one or the other is also vitally important.
 Here’s some advice from a few local industry experts to help you evaluate which route best suits your company’s needs.